Alternative Options For ADHD Treatment

 According to recent studies, internet-based parenting interventions like parent-child interaction therapy and parent training can provide you with strategies to help your child manage their ADHD.

 A 2022 study showed that online cognitive behavioral therapy for ADHD could deliver similar results to treatments in the traditional in-office setting.
-Many participants said the convenience of internet-based therapy made it possible to attend more sessions, which generally increased the duration and effectiveness of treatment outcomes.
+Many participants said the convenience of internet-based therapy made it possible to attend more sessions, which generally increased the duration and effectiveness of therapy outcomes.

 Takeaway

-Treatments for ADHD typically include therapy (in person or online), behavioral modification, and medication, but there may also be a variety of alternative treatments to potentially add to your regimen.
+Treatments for ADHD typically include therapy (in person or online), behavioral modification, and medication, but there may also be a variety of supplements to potentially add to your regimen.
 Herbal medicines, lifestyle changes, elimination diets, biofeedback, essential fatty acids, and dietary supplements can all be options to discuss with your doctor.
-You can reach out to a licensed online therapist for support in navigating ADHD treatment for yourself or a loved one.
+You can reach out to a licensed online therapist for support in navigating ADHD for yourself or a loved one.

 Gain a better understanding of ADHD